 ARTICLE 7.
 ASSOCIATION OF UNIT OWNERS.

 7.1 Creation.
-The Association shall be organized by the Declarant and operated in accordance with the Condominium Documents to carry out and enforce the restrictions set forth in this Declaration.
+The Association shall be organized and operated in accordance with the Condominium Documents to carry out and enforce the restrictions set forth in this Declaration.

 7.1.1 Membership.
-Every Owner shall be required to be a member of the Association.
+Every Owner shall be required to be a Member of the Association.
 There shall be one membership in the Association for each Unit.
 No person or entity other than an Owner may be a Member of the Association, and the Articles and/or Bylaws of the Association shall so state and shall in addition state that the memberships in the Association may not be transferred except in connection with the transfer of a Condominium or portion thereof.
 Provided, however, that the rights of membership may be assigned to an Eligible Mortgagee as further security for a loan secured by a lien on a Condominium or to any person or organization that has assumed by contract, or otherwise, liability for paying assessments of any Owner.

-7.2 Voting Rights in the Association; Membership Classes.
+7.2 Voting Rights in the Association.
 Except as otherwise provided in this Declaration or the Association’s Articles and Bylaws, a matter submitted to a vote of the Members shall be deemed approved if the number of votes in favor of such matter exceed those against such matter.
-As provided in the Association’s Articles, the Association shall have two (2) classes of voting membership:

-7.2.1 Class A Membership.
-Class A Members shall be all Owners, with the exception of the Declarant until Declarant’s Class B membership has been converted to a Class A Membership pursuant to this Declaration.
-Each Class A Member shall be entitled to one (1) vote for each Unit in which it holds the interest required for membership in the Association.
+As provided in the Association’s Articles, the Association shall have one (1) class of voting membership.
+Each Member shall be entitled to one (1) vote for each Unit in which it holds the interest required for membership in the Association.
 When more than one (1) person holds such interest in any Condominium, all such persons shall be Members, but all such persons shall be entitled to a single vote with respect to such Unit and in no event shall the vote cast with respect to any Unit be split.

-7.2.2 Class B Membership.
-Class B Member(s) shall be Declarant, its successors and assigns.
-Each Class B Member shall be entitled to the number of votes that is equal to three (3) votes for each Unit in which it holds the interest required for membership in the Association.
-The Declarant’s Class B Membership shall convert to a Class A Membership upon the earlier of (1) the date designated by Declarant in a written notice to the Unit Owners, which date may, at Declarant’s election, be any date following the Transition Date; or (2) one calendar year after Declarant has closed sales to bona fide purchasers of Units representing more than three-fourths (3/4) of the total number of Units in the Project.

-Notwithstanding anything to the contrary contained in this Declaration, Declarant shall have the full power and authority to exercise all of the rights, duties and functions of the Association until the Transition Date.

 7.3 Transfer of Rights.
 Except as otherwise expressly stated herein, any of the rights, interests and obligations of the Association set forth herein or reserved herein may be transferred or assigned to any other person or entity; provided, however, that no such transfer or assignment shall relieve the Association of any of the obligations set forth herein and no such transfer or assignment shall revoke or change any of the rights or obligations of any Owners as set forth herein.